Hong Kong protesters on the march after plea to colonial power UK

 The colony was expanded to include the New Territories, to the north of Kowloon, on a 99-year lease, in 1898.

-Britain returned all of the territory to China, which never recognised the “unequal treaties”, in 1997.
+Britain returned all of the territory to China, which never recognized the “unequal treaties”, in 1997.

 “The Joint Declaration is a legally binding treaty between the UK and China that remains as valid today as it was when it was signed and ratified over 30 years ago,” a British Foreign Office spokeswoman said in June.